 This pathway bridge providing a crossing over Leamy Creek was named by young people from the Kitigan Zibi Anishinabeg First Nation.
 The name Mâwandòseg is Algonquin, and means “land where we once gathered for celebration.”

 Known as the Kabeshinân Minitig Pavilion, this building was among 10 distinctive buildings in the Capital that were designated as Confederation Pavilions to celebrate Canada’s 150th anniversary in 2017.

 The NCC’s Pindigen Park, at the southeast corner of Wellington and Booth streets, at LeBreton Flats is a great example of collaboration.
 The landscaping design was developed in collaboration with elders from Kitigan Zibi Anishinabeg and Pikwakanagan.
 In addition, the NCC facilitated the discussions between Canadian Heritage and Algonquin First Nations on the development of the interpretation panels, layout and visual elements for the project.

 Anishinabe Nibin is a special two-day event that promotes and celebrates past and present Algonquin Anishinabeg culture and values.

 Public archeology digs

 As part of Archaeology Month, the NCC invites the public to take part in archaeology digs.
 Leamy Lake Park contains the largest pre-contact archaeological site complex in the Outaouais Region.
-The artifact collections recovered from these sites provide rich information about past First Nations culture in Canada’s Capital Region.
+The artifact collections recovered from these sites provide rich information about past First Nations culture in the National Capital Region.